 - a.
-Indication during new intern Onboarding of interest to enter a designated osteopathic position. - i.
-Intent to participate must be received by the end of orientation. - b.
+Indication during new intern Onboarding of interest to enter a designated osteopathic position. i.
+Intent to participate must be received by the end of PGY1. - b.
 Structured basic OPP training prior to beginning residency that must include the following: - i.
 Osteopathic philosophy, history, terminology, and code of ethics; - ii.
 Anatomy and physiology related to osteopathic medicine; - iii.
 Indications, contraindications, and safety issues associated with the use of OMT; and, - iv.
 Palpatory diagnosis, osteopathic structural examination, and the application of OPP. - c.
 This requirement may be met by completing one of the following prior to entry into the Training Program: - i.
 Structured basic OPP training that includes the philosophy and application of OPP and which is provided by an osteopathic organization (AOA AAO, AACOM, ACOEP, ACOPMR and ACOI), osteopathic medical school, or a residency training site with ACGME Osteopathic Recognition. - ii.
-4 week clinical rotation with hands-on experience where the application of OPP and OMT is utilized as a significant contribution in the management of patients under the supervision of an osteopathically-trained physician during medical school or residency with attending recommendation. - iii.
+4-week clinical rotation with hands-on experience where the application of OPP and OMT is utilized as a significant contribution in the management of patients under the supervision - iii. of an osteopathically-trained physician during medical school or residency with attending recommendation. - iv.
 Passing the Clinical Osteopathic Recognition Training Exam (CORTEx) exam - d.
 Prior to completion of the course, residents will be considered "eligible" but will not be entered into a designated position in ACGME ADS. - e.
-After successful completion of the course, residents must meet with the Director of Osteopathic Education to confirm preparedness and will then be entered into a designated position in ADS.
+After successful completion of the course, residents must meet with the Director of Osteopathic